 Michael grew up in Te Atatu and currently lives in Kumeu with his wife and two "children" aged 17 and 19.
 He has lived all his life in West Auckland along with his extended family.
 Michael has experience in a wide range of IT that began with his first role in a medical software company.
 The roles, travel and experiences were always evolving and provided the building blocks for furthering his software development and IT knowledge.
 After 15 years Michael resigned from this role and became fully self-employed.
 Along with his wife they began to grow their web development business - Utopia.
 Over the past 10 years Michael has had experience in a wide range of business management.
 This has included sales, marketing, reporting and finances.
 Practical work has continued along with web development, programming and the use of social media.
 Michael feels it is now time for him to help community focused organisations.
-It is for this reason that he is interested in becoming a member of the board and to help Violence Free Communities meet its objectives.
+This is for this reason he became interested in becoming a member of the board, and to help Violence Free Communities meet its objectives.

 Sharon is a staunch Westie.
 She is passionate about people and her local community.
-Sharon works full time as PA to the Waitakere Ranges Local Board based in Glen Eden.
-Prior to this she was EA to the then Deputy Mayor, Penny Hulse at Waitakere City Council.
+Sharon works full time as Personal Assistant to the Waitakere Ranges Local Board based in Glen Eden.
+Prior to this she was Executive Assistant to the then Deputy Mayor, Penny Hulse at Waitakere City Council.
 In her community space Sharon is involved in a number of community organisations.
 These include co-ordinating and facilitating a small group of friends under the umbrella of Celebrating Swanson.
 She is a trustee on EcoMatters Trust, Secretary of the Ranui Community Centre, Chair of the Swanson Railway Station Trust, Secretary of the Safer West Community Trust, Secretary of the Whau Coastal Walkway Trust.
 She is also a member of the Tai Haruru sub-committee of the Waitakere Branch of Forest & Bird.
 Sharon was awarded a Queens Service Medal for services to her community in June 2013 and completed the Be Leadership Programme that same year.